Abinav007/Todo/README.md

 ```python
 $ minikube service angular-service
 ```
-You can able to view the application in Browser.
+You will be able to view the application in Browser.